The0zzy/bf2042-portal-prefab-teamswitch/README.md

-# bf2042-portal-prefab-teamswitch
+# Teamswitch on Interact
-This is an example on how to enable a teamswitch option for every player, that can't be triggered by accident
+This is an example on how to add a team switch possibility for players, which is unlikely to be triggered unintentionally.
+1. Go prone and interact to start the process
+2. After the progress counter is at 100% you need to stand up and interact to confirm the teamswitch